Si-Stone/voltdb_connection_benchmark/README.md

 -----------
 - *run.sh* : start the server
 - *run.sh server* : start the server
-- *run.sh jars* : compile all Java clients and stored procedures into two Java jarfiles
+- *run.sh jars* : compile all Java clients and stored procedures into two Java jar files
 - *run.sh client* : start the client, more than 1 client is permitted
 - *run.sh clean* : remove compilation and runtime artifacts